Coralite DOM Structure

 generation.
 This DOM is exposed to developers when writing plugins, specifically in lifecycle hooks like

-onPageSet and when processing slots in templates.
+onPageSet and when processing slots in components.

 While the underlying structure is compatible with domhandler, Coralite enhances these nodes with a